 - Capital charges to operating expenditure is a measure of the cost of borrowing in relation to the operating expenditure.
-It can be seen that the cost of borrowing has remained unchanged at 1.5 percent.
+It can be seen that the cost of borrowing has increased by 0.1 percent to 1.6 percent.
 While borrowing is considered a prudent financial instrument in financing capital infrastructure development, this indicator will have to be carefully monitored going forward as the Municipality will eventually reach its prudential borrowing limits. - Borrowing funding of own capital expenditure measures the degree to which own capital expenditure (excluding grants and contributions) has been funded by way of borrowing.